thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 ..
 2-3 sentences.
 Describe what this probject will do and how it will deliver value back to the City and the Open Data Initiative.
 Keep it brief here -- specific deliverables will be added in the next section.

+•	Identify the fears and misconceptions of not sharing
+•	Review current PIR data
+•	Determine what department data sets to propose to Law for guidance and approval

 Success criteria